Xylambda/torchfitter/README.md

 models.
 It features a class called `Trainer` that includes the basic functionality to fit models in a Keras-like style.

+The library also provides a callbacks API that can be used to interact with the model during the training process, as well as a set of basic regularization procedures.

 ## Installation
 **Normal user**
 ```bash